-The premise has been the subject of eight separate test purchase operations since the start of the Licensing Act in November 2005.
-On three occasions sales to under age persons have occurred.
+The premises has been the subject of eight separate test purchase operations since the start of the Licensing Act in November 2005.
+Three under age sales have occurred in a 4 month period.

 6. The information provided to support this application is: -